ALBERT BALDEO: BIOGRAPHY

 or the Cheddi Jagan of New

-who dedicates his practice to helping his fellow man.
-He is an
+Civil Rights Leader, has dedicated his life to helping his fellow man.

 community leader and grass roots organizer, frequently referred to as